 A: Yes, I did.
 I could.
 Probably I will be starting with version 2, which will be a rewrite of a version 1 that has been in use for a while and that people have given me feedback for.
 As much as I like sharing my code, I really don't want to have to deal with all the GitHub complications right now.

-Q: If your code is not on GitHub, it doesn't exist!
-Also, I looked at your code and it sucks balls!
+Q: I looked at your code and it sucks balls!

 Q: How do we contact you with new ideas, bug reports and general roasting of your coding skills?

-A: Use this post.
-This is my personal blog and my preferred method of communication.
-On top-right you can see a lot of links to various methods of direct communication with me, although I would prefer thoughtful feedback to remain documented here, as comments.
-You can now also use the GitHub project.
+A: This is my personal blog and on the top-right of the page you can see a lot of links to various methods of direct communication with me.
+Comment here, use Discord, chat on Lichess with TotalNoob69, use the GitHub project.
+Any of these are perfectly acceptable.

 Q: I am addicted to LiChess Tools and I am afraid later on you will fill it with ads, premium features and EULAs that allow you to remove my kidneys.
 Can you address my fear?